 We work out the value of your deferred benefits when you leave the L G P S and hold them in the L G P S for you until you decide to transfer them to another pension scheme, or they are due to be paid.

-Deferred benefits become payable at age 65 (unless you opt to defer payment beyond that age), but You can choose to take payment from age 55.
+Deferred benefits become payable at age 65, unless you opt to defer payment beyond that age.
+You can choose to take payment from age 55.
 You do not need your former council’s consent to take payment of your benefits from age 55 but they will normally be reduced, as detailed in the Early Retirement section) to take account of the fact that they will be paid for longer.

-If you were contributing to the Scheme at any time between 1 April 1998 and 30 September 2006 and you are a protected member, some or all of your benefits could be protected from the reduction.
+If you were contributing to the Scheme before 30 September 2006 and you are a protected member, some or all of your benefits could be protected from the reduction.
 However, if you voluntarily choose to take your pension on or after age 55 and before age 60, the protection will not automatically apply.
 Your former council can choose to allow the protection to apply.
 This is a discretion and you can ask them what their policy is on this.

 You can also ask to take payment of your benefits early on or after age 50 and before age 55, with your former council’s consent.
 Your benefits would normally be reduced to take account of the fact that they will be paid for longer.